Paras Defence shares hit 10% lower circuit; analysts flag bearish trend - BusinessToday

 Kunal Kamble, Senior Technical Research Analyst at Bonanza, noted, "The stock has broken down from its consolidation range, indicating a shift in trend to the downside.
 The Rs 633.70 level now acts as strong support.
 The stock appears bearish in the short to medium term, and fresh positions should be avoided unless a clear reversal emerges."

+Jigar S Patel, Senior Manager – Technical Research Analyst at Anand Rathi, observed that support could be seen at Rs 650 and immediate resistance at Rs 770.
+A sustained move above Rs 770 could push the stock towards Rs 800, with the near-term trading range seen between Rs 650 and Rs 800.

 Paras Defence is engaged in designing, developing, manufacturing, and testing a range of defence and space engineering products.
-Its portfolio spans five major segments: defence and space optics, defence electronics, heavy engineering, electromagnetic pulse protection solutions, and niche technologies.
+Its portfolio spans five major segments: defence and space optics, defence electronics, heavy engineering, electromagnetic pulse protection solutions and niche technologies.

 As of June 2025, promoters held a 53.74 per cent stake in the company.